Day 46 — 07.07.18 — Lincoln, MT to Missoula, MT — 81.16 miles — 1,871.7 elevation gain

 #rabbithole!
 Or… #Lambkinhole!

-…But before we exit this lambkin hole, one more thing: did you know that there is a weirdo stuffed animal-like cat breed called a Lambkin Dwarf.
+…But before we climb up outta this lambkin hole, one more thing: did you know that there is a weirdo stuffed animal-like cat breed called a Lambkin Dwarf.
 O yes, and it is registered with the The Dwarf Cat Association (TDCA).
 I am 1,000,000% sure you were not aware of the existence of this organization until now.
 What you learn in and around bike travel is as plastically flexible as the brain itself.]

 Okay, so before lambkins we were talking breakfast.
 Ovando, a town of 81 souls that’s 27 or so miles from Lincoln, has the star symbol from the ACA map legend which means that I’ll find all services here.
 I’m going to assume I’ll be able to get some sort of substantial second breakfast, like I did in other towns in MT (Wibaux and Ft.
 Benton).
 Ovando is off the highway about a half-mile, but I can easily spot it off to the left from the road, because, well, there’s nothing else to see.
 I pedal up to a restaurant, but it doesn’t open until 11.
 What?!
 A man smoking a cee-gar on his porch tells me to keep riding further into town and I’ll find the Stray Bullet Café, the origin story of which, I’m sure, is not lambkin-related.
 Unsurprisingly, the name is not random: this building was once a saloon catering to cowboys, ranchers, and boys-who-were-boys (and Gary Cooper, John Wayne, Katy Jurado, and Donna Reed progenitors) in the 1800s when stray bullets had an after-the-duel-dust-settles Western mythos, unlike nowadays when they nearly always kill real people who aren’t also holding a gun.
 (Best not to bring this up with any of the locals, I should think.)
 According to the menu and a sign with an arrow, there’s a stray bullet lodged in the wall from a shootout.
 Not wanting to call attention to myself (more than my gear-bedecked getup and my pannier-laden steed Whitey Jackson parked outside already do), I take a few stealth photos.
 Like, people don’t know I’m a tourist?!
 (I eschew that term!
 I’m a traveler.
 Big diff.)